apostrophecms/apostrophe-documentation/modules/apostrophe-tasks/index.md

 unlimited admin permissions.
 Use `self.apos.tasks.getAnonReq()` to get a `req` object without permissions.
 ### run()
+You should not need to call this method directly.
+You probably want `apos.tasks.invoke` (see above).

+This method is invoked by Apostrophe to execute the task specified by the first command line argument.
+On completion the process exits.
+If the task experiences an error it is printed to `console.error` and the process exits with a nonzero status code.

+This method also implements the `help` task directly.
 ### find(*fullName*)
+Identifies the task corresponding to the given command line argument.
+This allows for Rails-style hyphenated syntax with a `:` separator, which is the documented syntax, and also allows camel-cased syntax with a `.` separator for those who prefer a more JavaScript-y syntax.
 ### usage()
+Displays a usage message, including a list of available tasks, and exits the entire program with a nonzero status code.
 ### getReq(*properties*)
 Return a `req` object with permission to do anything.
 Useful since most APIs require one and most tasks